ivorscott/go-delve-reload/README.md

 In your browser, you may see a warning and need to click a link to proceed to the requested page.
 This is common when using self-signed certificates.

-7 - **Idiomatic Go development** (container free go api)
+6 - **Optional Idiomatic Go development** (container free Go API)

-Another option is to only containerize the client and database.
-This approach allows you to work with the go api in an idiomatic fashion, with command line flags to configure the api and without live reloading on code changes.
+Another approach is to containerize only the client and database.
+Work with the API in an idiomatic fashion.
+This means without a container and with live reloading disabled.
+To configure the API, use command line flags or export environment variables.

 ```makefile
 export API_DB_DISABLE_TLS=true